haris-zynka/pulsar-helm-chart/README.md

 ## Dependencies

 ### Authentication
 The cluster is configured to use token-based authentication.
+To enable it add `enableTokenAuth: yes` at the top of yaml file.
 For this to work, a number of values need to be stored in secrets.
 For information on token-based authentication in Pulsar, go [here](https://pulsar.apache.org/docs/en/security-token-admin/).